 That said, I don’t recommend Linux for everyone.
 In fact, I don’t recommend it for most people.
 You can use Linux (whether Mint or another “distro”) for any day-to-day computer tasks like email, web browsing, document creation, etc. but since it is different than a Mac or Windows PC, there’s a learning curve.
 For me, though, there’s nothing better out there.
 I have full control of my system and can change any part of it to suit my needs and even my whims.

 That said, if I’m being completely honest, some software does work better on Windows, for instance.
-(An example would me my home document scanner really needs its native OCR software and Adobe Acrobat to function well.)
-So I keep a virtualized Windows 7 environment for my scanner, and run it within Linux.
+(An example would me my home document scanner really needs its native OCR software and Adobe Acrobat to function well.
+Dual booting into Windows 10 takes care of this and other Windows-specific needs. )

 The neat thing about Mint is you can be “Linux curious” and boot it on your existing machine via USB stick (instructions on their site) and not have to install a thing or change a single file on your hard drive.
 It’s definitely worth a look.

 The latest version of Linux Mint is 20, and I’ve got it working great on all of my machines.
 There is one annoyance: elevated users don’t have a red prompt any more.
 Fortunately, that links to the solution.

 You must be logged in to post a comment.